rbyzk/Statistics/README.md

 ## 👩‍💻 About Me
-Hi, I'm Beyza Küçük, passionate about statistics, data science, and turning data into meaningful insights.
-I create content that makes complex concepts more accessible for learners at all levels.
+Hi, I'm Beyza Küçük — a data science enthusiast passionate about building interpretable models and making complex topics accessible through hands-on projects and clear visualizations.

 ## 🌐 Let's connect and grow together in data: